tsgates/arch-wiki-markdown/wiki/Xbindkeys.md

 To see the format of a configuration file entry, enter the following
 command:

-    xbindkeys -k
+    $ xbindkeys -k

 A blank window will pop up.
 Press the key(s) to which you wish to assign a command and xbindkeys will output a handy snippet that can be entered into ~/.xbindkeysrc.
-For example, while the blank window is open, press Alt + o to get the following output (results may vary):
+For example, while the blank window is open, press Alt+o to get the following output (results may vary):

     "(Scheme function)"
         m:0x8 + c:32